adrianmrozo/ds/reports/project3.md

 In order to determine which method is appropriate you need to understand the limitations of each method.
 The bytea data type is not well suited for storing very large amounts of binary data.
 While a column of type bytea can hold up to 1 GB of binary data, it would require a huge amount of memory to process such a large value.
 The Large Object method for storing binary data is better suited to storing very large values, but it has its own limitations.
 Specifically deleting a row that contains a Large Object reference does not delete the Large Object.
 Deleting the Large Object is a separate operation that needs to be performed.
 Large Objects also have some security issues since anyone connected to the database can view and/or modify any Large Object, even if they don't have permissions to view/update the row containing the Large Object reference."

-*Remark added later: Even though the above is correct, We figured that none of the above really applies to our case, as a single CIFAR 10 image is stored as a numpy.ndarray, more about that later.*
+*Remark added later: Even though the above is correct, we figured that none of the above really applies to our case, as a single CIFAR 10 image is stored as a numpy.ndarray, more about that later.*

 **Look at your own data set: How is your data structured (you can download and load it from the source.
 Some of you may use the Keras function to download it).**